Skip to main content

 Lecturer

-is a lecturer in the Master of Science in Reproductive Science and Medicine (MS-RSM) program and a research assistant professor within the Department of Obstetrics and Gynecology at Northwestern University.
+Hoi Chang Lee, PhDis a lecturer in the Master of Science in Reproductive Science and Medicine (MS-RSM) program and a research assistant professor within the Department of Obstetrics and Gynecology at Northwestern University.
 He earned his PhD from the University of Massachusetts Amherst in animal biotechnology and biomedical sciences.
 During his thesis study, his research focused on understanding the mechanisms of calcium signaling and channel pathway during fertilization.
 He joined the laboratory of Teresa Woodruff, PhD, as a postdoctoral fellow where he broadened his research interests and expertise to include mammalian ovarian follicle biology, zinc biochemistry, and oncofertility.
 During postdoc fellow, he focused on zinc signaling during egg maturation and fertilization in various species.
 His current projects focus on discovering novel targets for contraceptive development using the oocyte.
 He joined the CRS community as a lecturer in 2016.
-He has covered Reproductive Technologies (REPR_SCI 440) as an assistant course director, Medical Management of Fertility Laboratory (REPR_SCI 415) as a lecturer, and the non-thesis track research curriculum (REPR_SCI 442 and 443) as a mentor Giulia Vigone, PhD
+He has covered Reproductive Technologies (REPR_SCI 440) as an assistant course director, Medical Management of Fertility Laboratory (REPR_SCI 415) as a lecturer, and the non-thesis track research curriculum (REPR_SCI 442 and 443) as a mentor

 Director of MS Affairs and Lecturer